JackEdwardLyons/jacklyons-me-beta/content/pages/index.md

       - title: WordPress & Headless CMS solutions
         content: >
           WordPress is by far the most popular platform for custom client websites.
 I also use it to build eCommerce websites too.
+However, it's bulky and slow, and easily hackable.
+That's where **headless CMS** solutions come to the rescue!
+A headless CMS is a back-end only content management

+          system built as a content repository that makes content accessible via an API for display on any device.
   - section_id: testimonials
     type: section_testimonials
     title: Testimonials